lip6/coriolis/documentation/PythonTutorial/Collections.rst

 4. Manipulating Cells, Nets and Components
 ==========================================

-In this part, we well show how to navigate through the Nets_ and Components_ of a Cell_.
+In this part, we will show how to navigate through the Nets_ and Components_ of a Cell_.

 4.1 Hurricane Collections